zextras/tech-doc/source/_includes/_adminpanel/domains.rst

 To ease monitoring user's quota, the bottom of the page contains a list of accounts and of their used quota.

-.. _domain-theme:
+.. _domain-wl:

 Theme
 ~~~~~

-These setting are the same that appear in the :ref:`Global Theme
+These setting are the same that appear in Global's :ref:`global-wl`
-<ap-theme>` section, but are domain-specific: if not defined at domain
+section, but are domain-specific: if not defined at domain level, the
-level, the global theme settings will be applied.
+global theme settings will be applied.

 .. _domain-2fa: